Learn how Cloudflare protects against DDoS attacks and how to identify if your website is under attack.

 A Distributed Denial of Service attack (DDoS) seeks to make an online service unavailable to its end users.
 For all plan types, Cloudflare provides unmetered mitigation of DDoS attacks at Layer 3, 4, and 7.
 Cloudflare does not bill by attack size and does not have a cap on attack size, type, or duration.

-- The HTTP 5XX error rate is above 150 errors per second, and
+- The HTTP 52X error rate is above 150 errors per second, and

-- The current error rate is at least five times the average error rate from the past 7 days.
+- The current error rate is at least five times the average error rate from the past 7 days (only for zones in a Pro plan or higher).

-Mitigations of HTTP floods are shown in the Firewall analytics dashboard as HTTP DDoS events.
+Mitigations of HTTP DDoS attacks are shown in the Firewall analytics dashboard as HTTP DDoS events.
 These events are also available via Cloudflare Logs.

 Determine if you are under DDoS attack